Skip to content

 MethodCache DirectiveUse When

-.invalidates(...patterns)Causal signalMutations — tell the agent what data changed
+.invalidates(...)Causal signalMutations — tell agent what data changed

-See the full State Sync guide for registry-level policies, cross-domain invalidation, and observability.
+See the full State Sync guide for registry-level policies and cross-domain invalidation.

 Runtime Guards